zarf-dev/proposals/0033-registry-proxy/README.md

 and make progress.
 -->

-* Remove current mechanism for bootstrapping Zarf using a `Service` of type `NodePort` and the "route_localnet hack".
+* Remove current mechanism for bootstrapping Zarf using a `Service` of type `NodePort`.
 At least in the short term.

 ## Proposal